GriaineigisO/Griaineigis-s-Language-Generator/GuidesForMyself.md

 6. Now the same must be done but for the classifier systems.
 Open the folder `ClassifierArrays` and follow the same process as listed in step 5.

 7. The new noun has now been added.

+## Adding a New Verb

+If verb is homophonous with a noun, add a capital V at the end